serdarcekinmez/Financial_Analyse_Project/README.md

    - ALMA/ Tilson - Fisher
    - SMI Ergodic Indicator/Volume Weighted Moving Average - EMA9/Price
    - Sorted list of cryptocurrencies after the anlayse and points
-3. Ask to AI : AI model to predict - Not to predict the value but the trend line to estimate a future value in 5 days.
+3. Ask to AI : AI model to predict - LSTM model.
+200 Epochs.
+Not to predict the value but the trend line to estimate a future value in 5 days.

 ---NOT A FINANCIAL PROGRAMME , ONLY FOR EDUCATIONAL PURPOSES---